Radical Candor is the wrong approach for proper feedback and growth

 As always, please contact me for more details.
 I am happy to help.

-For MA companies ONLY, as an approved Training and Development provider, Catalyst Growth Advisors can offer you 50% off program fees.
+For MA companies ONLY, as an approved Training and Development provider, Catalyst Growth Advisors can offer up to 50% off program fees.
 Click here to see if you qualify.